0day-ci/linux/Documentation/fpga/fpga-image-load.rst

 Collect status for an on-going image upload.
 The status returned includes how much data remains to be transferred, the progress of the image load, and error information in the case of a failure.

+FPGA_IMAGE_LOAD_CANCEL:

+Request that a on-going image upload be cancelled.
+This IOCTL may return EBUSY if it cannot be cancelled by software or ENODEV if there is no update in progress.